 The true cost of not wearing a hearing aid

 A University of Michigan study published in the well-respected medical journal JAMA studied over 1,300 people ages 65-85 with severe hearing loss.
 Around 45% of the participants regularly wore a hearing aid.

 They found that those who didn’t wear a hearing aid had a statistically significant increased risk of:

-- Going to the ER and going more often
+- Going to the emergency room

 - Being admitted into the hospital

 - Having to stay more days at the hospital

 - Being re-admitted after discharge

 They also noted that people who didn’t wear their hearing aids saw their doctor less frequently for routine checkups.

 More frequent ER visits